heshaam-42c/pixibay/README.md

 # Pixi - a Photo Sharing API
 Intentionally vulnerable NodeJS API designed for users to share photos by uploading, viewing, and/or deleting pictures.
 Contains many common OWASP API Top 10 vulnerabilities.

+## Purpose
+To demonstrate 42Crunch API Security Testing on the Pixi Photo Sharing API.

 ## 42Crunch API Discovery, Static & Dynamic Security Testing
 GitHub Actions is enabled on this repository with the following 42Crunch plugins:
 1. ### 42Crunch - API Static Security Testing